 Primary sources.
 Texts, images, documents, artifacts, anything, really, that provides an entryway to another time or place.
 These are not a direct transmission from the past, but documents that require interpretation.
-Some examples: an account of the "Black Hole of Calcutta," a photograph of Rio de Janeiro, the lighthouse of Jaffa, a wood block print of the war between China and Japan n 1894.

 Secondary sources.
 The work of historians.

 Presentism.
 Seeing the past in terms of the present.
 The term is often used to criticize historians (or historical thinking) that imposes some view of the present upon the past.
 But the opposite point of view - antiquarianism - is equally satisfying.
 We've argued for a study of the past that helps inform our understanding of the present.